Hormones, Stressors, and Other Risk Factors

 Sometimes, nutritional supplements may be all you need.
 Many times, women are low in estrogen, progesterone, testosterone or all of them and require replacement.

-As Bio-identical hormone replacement therapy experts serving 12 states, T&C Compounding works closely with many doctors who specialize in hormones and can be empathetic to your situation.
-Would you like a referral where we can all work together to help you feel better?
-Contact Us for a list of practitioners we work with.
+As Bio-identical hormone replacement therapy experts, Town & Country Compounding works closely with many doctors who specialize in hormones and can be empathetic to your situation.

 - Todd, Nivin.
 “Estrogen and Women’s Emotions.”
 WebMD, WebMD, 23 July 2019, https://www.webmd.com/women/guide/estrogen-and-womens-emotions.